 HINT: A participant is only counted as new in the current and cumulative column for your first report and new in the previous and cumulative count in all reports subsequent thereafter.
 However, they are never counted more than once.

-PROGRAM COMPLETION: A program completer is a participant who is enrolled in a grant-funded training program and has completed all training activities necessary towards successful completion and exit.
+TRAINING PROGRAM COMPLETION: A training program completer is a participant who is enrolled in a grant-funded training program and has completed all training activities necessary towards successful program completion and exit.
 Successful completion is determined by the grantee and could constitute as a certain grade or passing a pass/fail program.
 Some grantees education/training activities are comprised of a series of courses or activities and the intent of their education/training activities is for individuals to complete the entire series of courses or activities.
 In this case, “successful completion” should be defined as finishing the entire series of courses or activities and is no longer receiving grant-funded services.

 TRAINING COMPLETION: A program may include several training activities that include primary, secondary and tertiary training activities.
 Grantees may report up to nine types of training activities for three trainings (primary, secondary, tertiary) in HUB for each participant served.
 Training is considered completed once each training component/activity is complete.
 For example, if the primary training is completed first, then this date and activity will be recorded and considered complete.
-Please note: Training completion does not equal program completion.
+Please note: Training completion does not equal training program completion.

 PROGRAM EXIT: Exit from the program occurs when a participant has not received any services funded by the program for 90 consecutive calendar days and has no gap in service and is not scheduled for future services.
 The date of exit is applied retroactively on the last day in which the individual received a service funded by the program.